 - Motivational skills

-You can develop good people skills naturally by putting yourself out there and taking part in social situations.
-Simply interacting with new people is an effective way of improving your people skills.
+You can develop good people skills naturally by taking part in social situations.
+Interacting with new people, networking, and getting to know your colleagues are all effective ways of improving your people skills.

-There are also many resources available online that can help you kick-start your goal of honing your people skills:
+There are also many resources available online that can help you hone your people skills:

 - BusinessBalls.com — this site provides many training programs for soft skills, including people skills.